SaadNasir92/Blackjack/README.md

 ## Technologies Used
 - **Python**: Main programming language used.
 - **Random**: Python module utilized for card dealing.
-- **Art**: Module used to incorporate custom ASCII art for an enhanced game presentation.

 ## How to Run the Game
 1. Clone the repository to your local machine: